jondubois/iogrid/README.md

 If you want to run the server on port 80, you'll need to run the SocketCluster server with `sudo node server -p 80`.

 For more info about SocketCluster, visit http://socketcluster.io/.

+If you want to find out more about authentication and authorization, you may want to look into SC middleware: http://socketcluster.io/#!/docs/middleware-and-authorization